optyfr/JRomManager/README.md

     - The Web interface is full feature complete, and very powerful, thanks to SmartGWT from isomorphic
     - This feature is for basic usage, it means that :
         - It has not been tested over the internet => the purpose is to access from intranet
-        - It's a simple web server with basic websockets support => proxies may not work, no encrypted connection (https/wss), no protection against DDOS, no connection limitations, ...
+        - It's a simple web server => no encrypted connection (https/wss), no protection against DDOS, no connection limitations, ...
         - There is currently no multiuser support nor access control implemented => you can break your server easily if you don't know what you're doing
 - Full Server mode, include all features from Simple server mode plus the following:
     - Made for a "community or family usage" over the Internet **provided that each one own the original games for the shared roms, or that the roms are copyleft (see [disclaimer](#disclaimer) above)**
-    - Jetty is used instead of NanoHTTPd
+    - Jetty is used
     - Multi-user with access rights, and separated workdir, a shared read-only space, and no access to entire FileSystem
     - Totally secured (separate accounts with login/password, HTTPS with TLS 1.3, server certificate handling and auto reload, ...)
     - HTTP2 support (only with TLS 1.2) which permit long polling request usage in place of websockets without loosing too much network performance